schnerd/jsondiffpatch-arrays-by-hash/README.md

 A plugin for jsondiffpatch that supports tracking changes in arrays based on object hashes instead of indexes.

+> Note: This package currently only works with jsondiffpatch <= v0.2.5, follow [this issue](https://github.com/schnerd/jsondiffpatch-arrays-by-hash/issues/1) for details.

 ### Why?

 [benjamine/jsondiffpatch](https://github.com/benjamine/jsondiffpatch/commits/master) is an awesome library for creating json patch objects from the difference between two JSON objects.